unoplatform/uno.extensions/doc/Overview/Mvux/How-tos/SimpleState.md

 uid: Overview.Mvux.HowToSimpleState
 ---

-# How to create a simple state with a command
+# How to create a state with a command

 In this tutorial you will learn how to create an MVUX project and basic usage of a state (`IState<T>`) and the `FeedView` control, to asynchronously load, display and manipulate data from and to an service.